bmuschko/cks-crash-course/prerequisites/instructions.md

 ## Installing Kubernetes

 Attendees will need access to a Kubernetes cluster, either local or remote.
 Align the version of Kubernetes with version used during the exam.

-The recommended setup for this course is to install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+One setup for this course is to install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 Minikube comes with a pre-installed Docker daemon.

-Alternatively, you may also go with [Docker Desktop](https://www.docker.com/products/docker-desktop) which is available for Mac and Windows.
-Docker Desktop provides an option to start a fully functional Kubernetes environment.
+Be aware that some exercises cannot be solved with minikube due to a lack of Kubernetes features.

+Some of the exercises use an existing cluster setup as the starting point.
+Install the latest version of the tools [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
+This will set up a multi-node Kubernetes cluster that runs on Linux VMs.

 ## Shell Environment and Editor